On this page, you can find additional configuration for adding cards to your Drop-in integration.

 - /sessions: This is the default with Drop-in v5.0.0 or later.

-- /payments: If you implemented an advanced use case, or integrated Drop-in before v5.0.0.
+- /payments: If you implemented an additional use case.

 You can send additional fields for specific use cases.
 For example showing debit and credit cards separately.